independence in daily activities

 An occupational therapist and a young girl baking together in a kitchen, with the girl holding a yellow measuring cup, and a bowl, eggs, and baking supplies on the counter.

-At About You OT, we help children develop the skills and confidence to take part in everyday tasks—like dressing, eating, toileting, and getting ready for school—in ways that feel achievable and empowering.
+At About You OT, we help children and young adults develop the skills and confidence to take part in everyday tasks—like dressing, eating, toileting, getting ready for school or work or accessing the community independently—in ways that feel achievable and empowering.

 What are Daily Activities?

-Daily activities are the everyday routines that help children feel independent and included—things like brushing teeth, packing a bag, using the toilet, or managing mealtimes.
+Daily activities are the everyday routines that help children and young adults feel independent and included—things like brushing teeth, packing a bag, using the toilet, or cooking a meal.
 These tasks can be challenging for a range of reasons, including motor skills, sensory preferences, or executive functioning differences.

 How We Help